-- M&A Integration – Chaired JP Morgan Chase’s 55-member global cross-organizational merger team in the migration, development, and deployment of customer sales, CRM and service management functionality.
+- M&A Integration – Chaired JP Morgan Chase’s 55-member global cross-organizational merger team in the migration, development, and deployment of customer sales, CRM, and service management functionality.

-- Created global network of local Subject Matter Experts to address issues and reduced centralized support workload by more than 75%.
+- Created a global network of local Subject Matter Experts to address issues and reduced centralized support workload by more than 75%.

 - Created a comprehensive plan to redesign messaging environment with detailed architecture for current and future state, project plan, presentation to the executive team, and timeline.

 How to write a resume and deploy game-changing strategies to find the decision-maker